 However, the field types are bred for hunting and are generally too active to make good house pets.

-Training Your English Foxhound
+Training and Exercising your English Foxhound

 English foxhounds are an independent breed with a tendency to be stubborn.